vtfk/sharepoint-rest-auth/README.md

-# sharepoint-rest-api
+# sharepoint-rest-auth
-Package for easier authentication and calls to the Sharepoint rest api
+Package for easier authentication to sharepoint rest api with app registration and certificate